code4it-dev/c4it-notes/content/csharp-tip/10-debug-assert/index.md

 ---
-title: 'C# Tip: Use Debug-Assert to break the debugging flow if a condition fails'
+title: "C# Tip: Use Debug-Assert to break the debugging flow if a condition fails"
 date: 2022-04-05
 tags:
   - CSharp
 url: /csharptips/debug-assert
 categories:
   - CSharp Tips
 summary: It would be great if we could break the debugging flow if a condition is (not) met.
 Can we?
 Of course!
 ---